sergiov13/Trello_Endpoint/README.md

 # Trello Endpoint Challenge
-This is an endpoint to add Trello cards to a specified board.
+This is an endpoint to add Trello cards to a specific board.
 We are assuming the Lists "To Do", "Bug", "Task" already exist in the Trello Board.
 Currently there is only the functionality for one account to be used, and all cards will be created through this user.
 This could be fixed with cookies or server side sessions creating instances for every new connection, allowing for multiple users.